Quezler/glutenfree/mods/vehicles-retain-fuel-when-picked-up/README.md

 - i'm looking at you nuclear fuel 👀
 - only works when a vehicle is both picked up and placed down again by a player, but cars aint blueprintable or deconstrucable anyways
-- spidertrons are not supported currently either (not a car, again probably a quick modification, but only in e.g. k2 it uses fuel anyways)